tnm0110/Indued_earthquakes_in_OK/README.md

 # Wastewater Injection Activities and Induced Earthquakes in Oklahoma

 This study demonstrates the application of geospatial analysis using publicly available datasets.
-By employing straightforward GIS analysis techniques, it highlights well-documented phenomena such as induced seismicity.
+By employing GIS analysis techniques, it highlights well-documented phenomena of induced seismicity caused by saltwater injection.

-The state of Oklahoma was selected due to its significant increase in seismic activity in recent years.
+Oklahoma was selected due to its significant increase in seismic activity in recent years.
 Additionally, I have developed a Jupyter Notebook that can be adapted for similar analyses in other states affected by induced seismicity, such as Kansas and Illinois.

 # Project Components
 project_induced_seismicity.ipynb: The main Jupyter Notebook performing data mining and GIS analysis.